freenas/freenas-docs/userguide/system.rst

 **For Pre-Production Testing**

-* **FreeNAS-11-STABLE**

-  The train upon which upcoming 11-RELEASE and Release Candidates (RCs) are based.
-Until 11 is released, only use this train for testing.

 * **FreeNAS-11-Nightlies**

   **Do not use this train in production**.
-It is the experimental branch for the future 11 version and is meant only for bleeding edge testers and developers.
+It is the experimental branch for future versions and is meant only for testers and developers.

 **Legacy Versions**

+* **FreeNAS-9.10-STABLE**

+  Maintenance-only updates to the older version of %brand%.
+Upgrading to FreeNAS-11-STABLE is recommended to ensure that the system receives bug fixes and new features.

 * **FreeNAS-9.3-STABLE**